 - a.
-Residential Construction - New Construction on existing undeveloped lots - i.
+Residential Construction - i.
 New Construction of a habitable structure on existing platted lots, platted prior to the effective date of this ordinance, is allowed if the proposed structure is located outside the 1% annual chance (100-year) local or FEMA floodplain.
 New construction must be in compliance with the above General Standards, 8.1(D)(1). - ii.
 Modifications (additions, redevelopment, etc.) of existing habitable structure, other than rebuilding activity due flood or fire damage, within the 1% annual chance (100-year) local or FEMA floodplain limits is not allowed.
-Rebuilding activity shall raise the finished floor above the Base Flood elevation as described in the above General Standards, Chapter 8.3-1(D)(1). - b.
-Nonresidential Construction c.
-Floodplain Encroachments d.
-Enclosures
+Rebuilding activity shall raise the finished floor above the Base Flood elevation as described in the above General Standards, Chapter 8.1(D)(1).

+b.
+Nonresidential Construction

-New construction and substantial improvements of any commercial, industrial or other nonresidential structure shall have the lowest floor (including basement) elevated, as required in the above General Standards, 8.1 (D)(1)(j), above the base flood level. be constructed in compliance with the above General Standards, 8.1(D)(1).
+New construction and substantial improvements of any commercial, industrial or other nonresidential structure shall be constructed in compliance with the above General Standards, 8.1(D)(1).